Justuks/JavaScript/README.md

 * For the source select Branch: main
 * After the webpage refreshes automaticaly you will se a ribbon on the top saying: "Your site is published at:  https://justuks.github.io/JavaScript/

+# Problems Encountered
+### During the stage of development I made a mistake and did not check my buttons contrast.
+### I calibrated their background color initially as rgb(168, 123, 50) with smoke white text.
+### I was drawn into sin, thinking that the contrast will be sufficient, however, during readme.md
+### writing process I found out that it was a mistake with very little time to correct it within readme file.
+## Conclusion: Lesson learned the hard way.
+Will make sure in the future to check contrasts beforehand.